iReynaldo/siam_intro_to_python/README.md

 The material assumes ability to use the command line / terminal.
 Some things may require you to use the terminal, but in some cases you may use a graphical user interface instead.

+#### Further Topics in Python

+The slides for "Further Topics in Python" is based around tutorials, guides, and other slides I found online.
+I think they should be very useful to helping you get onboard with using Python as data analytics solution.

+> **Note:** _Lecture-4-Matplotlib.ipynb_ in my repository is a slightly modified version of the one by [Robert Johansson](https://github.com/jrjohansson), who created well done [lecture series in jupyter notebooks for python in data science](https://github.com/jrjohansson/scientific-python-lectures).

 #### Contact

 Reynaldo Morillo